-ning to turn to the first things that matter in (R-SD), to help develop tax policies affecting farmers and ranchers. good Lord for all of His blessings, beginning with the Word made flesh.
+ning to turn to the first things that matter in life and rendering particular gratitude unto the and ranchers.
+(R-SD), to help develop tax policies affecting farmers and ranchers. good Lord for all of His blessings, beginning with the Word made flesh.

-were back to the less celestial things in life, back at work in a New Year, perhaps a few pounds heavier, and operating under a brand new tax code that we will now have to learn.
+were back to the less celestial things in life, back at work in a New Year, perhaps a few pounds heavier, and operating under a brand new tax code that we will now have